 Nursing home abuse and neglect can be difficult to prove.
 If you suspect your loved one is dehydrated or malnourished because of inadequate care at a nursing home, ask an attorney to look at the facts of your potential case to determine the best course of action.

-Our team of nursing home abuse attorneys at Levin & Perconti can help you understand nursing home laws and determine how they relate to your circumstances.
+Our team of Chicago nursing home abuse attorneys at Levin & Perconti can help you understand nursing home laws and determine how they relate to your circumstances.
 Nursing home facilities don’t always follow the law, and we can be a powerful resource to help achieve justice and compensation on your loved one’s behalf

 Our compassionate and knowledgeable lawyers have won millions of dollars in settlements and verdicts for our clients.
 Some nursing home malnutrition and dehydration cases won by Levin & Perconti include: